L-9A Orion Special NC-12229 (msn 187)

 30DEC23

-Added a flown cover carried on the aircraft.
+Added an image of a flown cover carried on the aircraft.

 2